 7. An employee who is dismissed for gross misconduct or who resigns or retires to avoid dismissal for gross misconduct shall not be entitled to any compensation for accrued but unused annual leave at the time of dismissal.
-(For the definition of gross misconduct, refer to MTSU Policy I:02:01 General Personnel Policy, Section E.5.)
+(For the definition of gross misconduct, refer to MTSU Policy I:02:01 General Personnel Policy, Section V.E.)

 It is our policy to protect all regular full-time and part-time employees against loss of earnings due to illness, injury, or incapacity to work, including illness or incapacity to work due to pregnancy, and to provide time off to employees in the event of illness or death of certain family members.